webix-hub/gitbook-webix-jet/details/views.md

 ### [<span id="getroot">this.getRoot() &uarr;</span>](#contents)

-Use this method to return the Webix view inside a Jet class view and to call Webix view methods.
+Use this method to return the Webix widget inside a Jet class view and to call methods of a Webix widget.

 ```js
 // views/form.js